 If you already have family members in Canada, you can strike over a family togetherness "Family Class Immigration".

-Canada has a good, state-funded healthcare system, the insurance benefits Canadian citizens and foreigners with "Permanent Residence" status (i.e. foreigners with approved immigration application).
+Canada has a good, state-funded healthcare system, the insurance benefits Canadian citizens and foreigners with "Permanent Resident" status (i.e. foreigners with approved immigration application).
 Those who live temporarily in Canada must get health insurance privately, i.e. for temporary stays or for the first time in Canada, the signing of a foreign health insurance in Germany or in your home country is recommended.

 The Canadian school system is dominated by public agencies, i.e. around 90% of all students attend a public school in the immediate neighborhood of their place of residence, as the area belonging decide on the school affiliation.